 France taxes “family units,” and a married couple will be required to file a joint tax return.

-France Income Tax Rates
+French Income Tax Rates

 |Earnings in Euro (EUR)||Rate Applicable to Income Level (%)|

-To be eligible, the individual must not have been a resident of France in the five years preceding their arrival and must not be assigned to live in France for more than six years.
-This special regime can only be applied to French taxes for five years.
+To be eligible, the individual must not have been a resident of France in the five years preceding their arrival and must not be assigned to live in France for more than eight years (five years if the position started before July 6, 2016).
 Additional compensation or benefits are exempt from French taxation, including housing allowances or relocation costs.
 These items must be specifically mentioned in the employment contract before beginning employment.

 US – France Tax Treaty

-France Tax Due Date
+French Tax Due Date

 Social Security in France